Rusty Hicks: Early life and education

 Hicks was born in Fort Worth, Texas.
 He earned a Bachelor of Arts in political science and government from Austin College, before moving to Los Angeles in 2003, where he earned a Juris Doctor from Loyola Law School.

 Career

 Hicks worked on the Barack Obama 2008 presidential campaign as the California political director.

 Hicks also worked as a legislative aide to California Assembly members Mike Gordon and Ted Lieu.
-Hicks is a Lieutenant in the United States Navy Reserve and lives in Pasadena, California.

-Prior to his role as chair, Hicks had served as the president of the Los Angeles County Federation of Labor since November 2014.
+From November 2014-November 2019, Hicks served as the president of the Los Angeles County Federation of Labor.